kube-rs/controller-rs/README.md

 In all cases, the app maintains a simple state map for the `Foo` custom resource, which you can verify with `curl`.

 ## Events
-There is no behaviour attached to the event handler at the moment, but the events themselves are exposed in [state.rs](https://github.com/clux/controller-rs/blob/master/src/state.rs)
+The current `handle_foo_event` fn only prints and builds up internal state at the moment, but you can perform arbitrary kube actions using the client.
+See [state.rs](https://github.com/clux/controller-rs/blob/master/src/state.rs)